hacongithub/AndroidSlidingUpPanel/README.md

 * If you are using a custom `hafasDragView`, the panel will pass through the click events to the main layout.
 Make your second layout `clickable` to prevent this.
 * You can change the panel height by using the `setPanelHeight` method or `hafasPanelHeight` attribute.
 * If the panel should adjust its height to match a specific view, this view can be set using the `setHeaderView` method or the `hafasHeaderView` attribute.
-This won't have an effect tho, until the panel height is set to `auto`.
+This won't have an effect though, until the panel height is set to `auto`.
 * If you would like to hide the shadow above the sliding panel, set `shadowHeight` attribute to 0.
 * Use `setEnabled(false)` to completely disable the sliding panel (including touch and programmatic sliding)
 * Use `setTouchEnabled(false)` to disables panel's touch responsiveness (drag and click), you can still control the panel programatically